 Contact a Raleigh Criminal Lawyer about Your Murder Case

 If you are being investigated for murder or have been arrested, the time to contact a murder defense attorney is now.
 Our Raleigh criminal attorneys are ready to serve you.
-Since 1957, the criminal law team at Kirk, Kirk, Howell, Cutler & Thomas, LLP have helped individuals accused of violent crimes.
+Since 1957, the criminal law team at Kirk, Kirk, Howell, Cutler & Thomas, LLP has helped individuals accused of violent crimes.

-If you have been charged with murder or another homicide related charge, you can schedule a consultation with a Raleigh criminal lawyer by calling (919) 615-2473 or completing the online contact form below.
+If you have been charged with murder or another homicide-related charge, you can schedule a consultation with a Raleigh criminal lawyer by calling (919) 615-2473 or completing the online contact form below.